Visitor's visa

 Entry and stay in the Schengen area

-According to the Visa Code Art 30, holding a Schengen visa does not automatically entitle you to enter the Schengen area.
+Holding a Schengen visa does not automatically entitle you to enter the Schengen area.
 At the Schengen border or during other controls you may, for instance, have to provide information on your means of support, how long you intend to stay in the Schengen State, and why you are visiting the Schengen State.

 In some cases, such checks may result in a refusal for the visa holder to enter the Schengen State or the Schengen area.

-When you enter the Schengen area, you will therefore have to present: your passport with the visa sticker; proof that you have enough money to support yourself during your stay (e.g. cash or a credit card).
+When you enter the Schengen area, you may have to present: your passport with the visa sticker; proof that you have enough money to support yourself during your stay (e.g. cash or a credit card).
 If you have a sponsorship form, you should also bring a copy of this with you.
 You might also have to document the purpose of your visit (e.g. letters of invitation, travel confirmations, other documents stating the purpose of your stay).
 This will help to make the border control procedure easier and avoid delays at the border.

-If your visa was rejected by the Embassy
+If your visa was rejected by the Embassy:

-If your application for a visa in Norway has been denied, you have the right to appeal, see the Public Administration Act section 28 first paragraph.
+If your application for a visa in Norway has been denied, you have the right to appeal.
+The deadline for filing an appeal is 3 weeks from when you were informed about the decision.
+See how to appeal below.

-- Write a letter where you explain which decision you are appealing and why you believe the decision you have received is incorrect.
+- Write a letter (you cannot use email) where you explain which decision you are appealing and why you believe the decision you have received is incorrect.
 Please make sure to mark the appeal with full name and reference number (can be found on the decision letter).
 If you have any new information or documentation, you must enclose it.
 Please do not submit any original documents or passports with the appeal.

 - The letter must be written in Norwegian or English.
 The appeal must be signed (handwritten signature) by the applicant or the person who holds Power of Attorney.
 Appeals without a signature will be formally rejected.